anshul-wali/PicoCTF/README.md

-Notes I made while solving the CTF's on picoCTF
+Walkthrough I wrote for CTF's while solving them the on picoCTF